Virtual fence pilot program

 A virtual fence is an active electronic protection system that alerts animals when a vehicle approaches, before they cross a road.
 The system is most effective between dusk and dawn.

 The purpose of the program is to reduce wildlife being struck by travelling vehicles.
-As Council manages 1,100kms of roads in the Eurobodalla, the consequences of wildlife strikes are significant.
+As Council manages 1,100kms of roads in Eurobodalla, the consequences of wildlife strikes are significant.
 Before we installed the virtual fence at Long Beach, Council and WIRES volunteers attended up to five wildlife strikes a week.
 Since the virtual fence, there have only been five wildlife strikes in eight months.

 About the program

-Why we selected Long Beach
+Why we selected Long Beach for the first trial site

 Roadkill records show that a 1.1km section of Cullendulla Drive, Long Beach is one of the area's most significant hotspots.